-1 Kent Environment Strategy Progress Report 2014
+&lt;sup>1 Kent Environment Strategy Progress Report 2014

-- 1.2 In light of the strategy coming to an end and with significant changes in Central Government, both at Ministerial and policy level, a refresh has been undertaken with our partners, resulting in the development of the Kent Environment Strategy: A strategy for environment, health and economy (Annex 1).
+- £5.5m in savings to Kent residents through retrofitting of energy efficiency measures for the most vulnerable; - the development of our Low Carbon Kent network, providing support to over 1,700 businesses in resource efficiency and business continuity; - grants provided to low carbon businesses to support growth and expansion, unlocking private sector investment; - public sector partners have undertaken a range of energy efficiency and generation schemes, with KCC alone investing £3.9m to realise £12.9m in lifetime savings through energy efficiency measures; and - working in partnership, evidence and data have been strengthened around water management, energy efficiency and generation, the value of the natural environment and the financial impacts of severe weather, supporting commissioning, business planning and decision making. - 1.2 In light of the strategy coming to an end and with significant changes in Central Government, both at Ministerial and policy level, a refresh has been undertaken with our partners, resulting in the development of the Kent Environment Strategy: A strategy for environment, health and economy (Annex 1).
 This iteration of the strategy has sought to strengthen links across sectors and partner strategies with a particular focus on the integration of environmental, health and economic outcomes.
-The strategy therefore looks to maximise opportunities in a time of decreasing resources, minimising duplication and identifying where partners can benefit from improved joined up approaches to delivery of positive outcomes for Kent and Medway. - 1.3 Through the 10 strategic priorities identified by stakeholders and partners, the strategy seeks to support: - A competitive and resilient economy, with business innovation in the rural economy and low carbon and environmental services sector driving economic growth. - Communities and businesses in saving money through resource efficiency, whilst preparing for severe weather and its impacts through an increased awareness of environmental risks and opportunities. - Residents to have a high quality of life, saving money in warmer, healthier homes and benefitting from the many services provided through natural and historic assets, both within communities and across the county. - Public sector partners in saving money through evidence-based commissioning, strong partnership working, resource efficiency and avoiding future costs through increased resilience to environmental change. - 1.4 A summary of the structure of the strategy and priorities is given in Annex 2.
-Delivery of the KES priorities directly aligns to a number of KCC's strategic outcomes and a summary is given in Annex 3. - As a strategy for environment, economy and health, the priorities within the KES cut 1.5 across Directorates within KCC and partner organisations, with all having a role in developing and delivering activities - 1.6 The proposed reporting governance for KCC's responsibilities in relation to the strategy are Figure 1.
-It is proposed that Cabinet hold responsibility for the oversight of delivery of the strategy, supported by CMT and the Kent Environment Board.
+The strategy therefore looks to maximise opportunities in a time of decreasing resources, minimising duplication and identifying where partners can benefit from improved joined up approaches to delivery of positive outcomes for Kent and Medway. - 1.3 The 10 strategic priorities identified by stakeholders and partners seeks to support: - a competitive and resilient economy, with business innovation in the rural economy and low carbon and environmental services sector driving economic growth; - communities and businesses in saving money through resource efficiency, whilst preparing for severe weather and its impacts through an increased awareness of environmental risks and opportunities; - residents to have a high quality of life, saving money in warmer, healthier homes and benefitting from the many services provided through natural and historic assets, both within communities and across the count; and - public sector partners in saving money through evidence-based commissioning, strong partnership working, resource efficiency and avoiding future costs through increased resilience to environmental change. - 1.4 A summary of the structure of the strategy and priorities is given in Annex 2.
+Delivery of the Kent Environment Strategy (KES) priorities directly aligns to a number of KCC's strategic outcomes and a summary of these is given in Annex 3.

+- 1.5 As a strategy for environment, economy and health, the priorities within the KES cut across Directorates within KCC and partner organisations, with all having a role in developing and delivering activities both internally and across the county. - 1.6 The proposed reporting and governance for KCC's responsibilities in relation to the strategy are Figure 1. proposed that Cabinet hold responsibility for the oversight of delivery of the strategy, supported by Corporate Management Team and the Kent Environment Board.
 The Kent Environment Board is made up of KCC Directors with responsibility for environmental outcomes, providing operational steer and challenge for the strategy internally within KCC.
-Regular reports on progress will be provided to the E&T Cabinet Committee and, in addition, support and challenge will be provided through the cross-party KES Informal Member Group established by Matthew Balfour, Cabinet Member for Environment and Transport.
+Regular reports on progress will be provided to the Environment and Transport Cabinet Committee and, in addition, support and challenge will be provided through KES Member Advisory Group established by Matthew Balfour, Cabinet Member for Environment and Transport.